Frequently Asked Questions

 Students, parents, faculty, and staff members often have a variety of questions about their personal safety and the services provided by the Trinity Washington University Department of Public Safety.
 Below you will find a list of our most frequently asked questions.
 If you would like more information about any of these subjects, please feel free to contact us at 202-884-9111.

 Is the Trinity Washington University campus safe?

 The University is located in one of the safest areas in the city.
 However, no college campus is free from crime.
 We recommend that all members of the community take reasonable precautions to protect themselves.
 The Trinity Washington University Department of Public Safety is available 24 hours a day, seven days a week, and offers a variety of services to make the campus safer.
-These services include response to calls for service for emergencies and non-emergencies, after hours escorts, vehicle jump starts, property engraving, and crime prevention programming.
+These services include response to calls for service for emergencies and non-emergencies, after hours escorts and crime prevention programming.